-A circularly-polarised photon is a spin=1 boson.
-Its spin refers to the rotation of its electric and magnetic fields about its axis of travel, which complete one 360° rotation about the axis per wavelength.
+A circularly-polarized photon is a spin=1 boson.
+Its spin refers to the rotation of its electromagnetic fields about its axis of travel, which completes one 360° rotation about that axis per wavelength.
 In the case of the subatomic particle, however, spin does not simply refer to an orbit or rotation of the particle.
-The quantum spin of a subatomic particle is an internal property arising from its substructure, and according to sub-quantum mechanics[1,2,3], is a result of the intrinsic spin of the photon comprising it.
-Building upon the advances of sub-quantum mechanics, in this paper we will be able to investigate this spin in much greater detail and specificity.
+The quantum spin of an electron is an internal property arising from its substructure, and according to sub-quantum mechanics,[1,2,3] is a result of both the topology and the intrinsic spin of the photon comprising it.
+Building upon the advances of sub-quantum mechanics, in this paper we will be able to investigate this spin in much greater detail and with much greater specificity.